 Eligibility for aid is based on the income and asset data reported on the completed FAFSA.
-If income has decreased or if there are other special financial circumstances that were not taken into account on the FAFSA, students may qualify to have financial need recalculated.
-For information on which types of circumstances qualify for recalculation, please inquire in the Financial Aid Office or visit the webpage at www.ollusa.edu.
+If income has decreased or if there are other special financial circumstances that were not considered on the FAFSA, students may qualify to have financial need recalculated.
+For information on which types of circumstances qualify for recalculation, please inquire in the Financial Aid Office or send an email to finaid@ollusa.edu.